eastmaels/steemblog.github.io/_posts/account/justyy/2018-10-03_simple-tool-to-view-your-steem-account-information.md

 - - -

-This page is synchronized from the post: [Simple Tool to View Your Steem Account Information](https://steemit.com/@justyy/simple-tool-to-view-your-steem-account-information)
+This page is synchronized from the post: ['Simple Tool to View Your Steem Account Information'](https://steemit.com/@justyy/simple-tool-to-view-your-steem-account-information)